Proxies & Password Pusher

 Traefik automatically forwards X-Forwarded-* headers.

-If you cannot configure your proxy to forward the required headers, or if you need to force a specific base URL regardless of proxy headers, you can use the PWP__OVERRIDE_BASE_URL environment variable.
+If you cannot configure your proxy to forward headers, or need to force a specific base URL, use the PWP__OVERRIDE_BASE_URL environment variable.

 • Your proxy cannot forward X-Forwarded-* headers